Unike267/2938/README.md

 - Maybe the `top_parser` is redundant, since with the `-c` command and a just-in-time backend (such as mcode), the top of the design could be auto-completed.
   - What would be needed is a parser/searcher to find library names and fill in the `--work=$lib` field.

+- Another approach could be **instead of parsing/searching for the top/library from the SH code block, directly running the SH code block.** ❗ ❗ ❗

 ## Brainstorming:

 - Parser: